Captain Underpants: The First Epic Movie: Production

-DreamWorks Pictures, the studio's then-parent company and distribution partner, and DreamWorks Animation's first interest in the film rights to the Captain Underpants series dates back to when the first installment was published in 1997, but creator Dav Pilkey did not want to sell them.
-Early pitches for an adaptation included video games, animated and live-action films, and animated and live-action series.
-Pilkey expressed interest in having Chris Farley in the role.
-To persuade him, DreamWorks Pictures and DreamWorks Animation gave Pilkey a tour around the studio with everyone wearing underpants over their trousers, which made him laugh.
+DreamWorks Pictures and DreamWorks Animation's first interests in the film distribution rights to the Captain Underpants book series dates back to when the first book installment was published on September 1, 1997, but creator Dav Pilkey declined it.
+In a 2000 interview with Karen Heller from Philly.com, Pilkey expressed his first interests in the late Chris Farley as Captain Underpants, adding that he would only want a Captain Underpants film to be animated.
+In one effort to persuade him, DreamWorks gave Pilkey a tour around their studio with everyone wearing underpants over their pants, which made him laugh.
 On October 19, 2011, his representatives indicated Pilkey was ready, and DreamWorks Animation won the rights in an auction.
-On October 25, 2013, Rob Letterman was announced as director and Nicholas Stoller as scriptwriter.
-The two had previously worked together on the film Gulliver's Travels.
-On January 21, 2014, the cast was announced: Ed Helms as Captain Underpants / Mr. Krupp, Kevin Hart as George Beard, Thomas Middleditch as Harold Hutchins, Nick Kroll as the "insidious villain" Professor Poopypants, and Jordan Peele as George and Harold's "nerdy nemesis" Melvin Sneedly.
+Although CEO Jeffrey Katzenberg was not inclined to adapting the book series into a film, the project was greenlit by DreamWorks, and on October 25, 2013, Rob Letterman and Nicholas Stoller were announced as the director and screenwriter respectively, and both had previously worked together on the 2010 20th Century Fox film Gulliver's Travels.
+On January 21, 2014, the cast was announced: Ed Helms as Captain Underpants/Mr. Krupp, Kevin Hart as George Beard, Thomas Middleditch as Harold Hutchins, Nick Kroll as George and Harold's "insidious villain" Professor Poopypants, and Jordan Peele as George and Harold's "nerdy nemesis" Melvin Sneedly.

-Director David Soren screened the film at the 2017 Annecy International Animation Film Festival.
+Director David Soren screened Captain Underpants: The First Epic Movie at the 2017 Annecy International Animation Film Festival.

-On June 12, 2014, DreamWorks Animation announced a 2017 release date.
-Following DreamWorks Animation's reorganization and the corporate shutdown of PDI/DreamWorks on January 22, 2015, due to the box-office underperformances of their following two different 2014 films, Mr. Peabody & Sherman and Penguins of Madagascar, the studio announced that the film would be produced outside of the studio's pipeline at a significantly lower cost.
-It was instead animated at Mikros Image in Montreal, Canada, and at Technicolor Animation Productions in France, and therefore looks identical to Pilkey's original drawing style, as well as differently than many of the DreamWorks Pictures and DreamWorks Animation films.
-A month later, Letterman left the project but came back as an executive producer, and David Soren, the director of Turbo, entered talks to direct the film.
+On June 12, 2014, DreamWorks Animation announced a January 13, 2017 release date.
+Following DreamWorks Animation's reorganization and the corporate shutdown of Pacific Data Images on January 22, 2015, due to the box-office failures of their following two different 2014 fully-fledged feature-form films, Mr. Peabody & Sherman and Penguins of Madagascar, the studio announced that the film would be produced outside of the studio's pipeline at a significantly low cost, it was instead animated at Mikros Image in Montreal, Canada, and at Technicolor Animation Productions in France, and therefore managed to translate Pilkey's original drawing style for CG animation.
+Producer Mark Swift, who supported the project's initial greenlight, helped ensure the film's animation style would remain accurate to Pilkey's illustrations, having been a fan of Captain Underpants since reading the books with his children.
+A month later, Letterman left the project but came back as an executive producer, and David Soren, the director of the 2013 film Turbo, entered talks to direct the film.